Home Building in 2039: What Stays the Same, What Changes, and Why? – Peter Yost

 Stucco is the topic that keeps many building experts up at night, and for good reason: code-minimum installation guidelines are a recipe for disaster, and many big builders are rolling the dice on their liability because they calculate their share of remediation will still be less expensive than doing it right in the first place.
 Luckily, we will have Christine Williamson–a building scientist, consultant, and the creator of the educational @buildingsciencefightclub on Instagram—in the house to explain what we’re up against, how we got here, and the specific solutions designers and builders can put in place to more intelligently manage risk.

 Making the Most of Minisplits – Jordan Goldman

 Minisplit heating and cooling systems, both ducted and ductless, are one of the most frequent topics of discussion in the Q&A section of GreenBuildingAdvisor.com.
 In this session, Jordan Goldman–a specialist in energy modeling, HVAC systems, and master of all things mechanical for Boston-based ZeroEnergy Design—will take a deep dive into minisplits, including an honest discussion of strengths and weaknesses, how to best put the technology to use, common mistakes to avoid, and ample opportunity to ask questions from an expert.

 A Look Back: Why We Build the Way We Do – Brent Hull

 The past can be an excellent teacher, especially when it comes to building.
-Simple ideas like trim and moldings all the way to windows and doors all have a history, and a lot to teach about how we build today.
-In this class we’ll take a broad stroke look at historical building techniques and traditions to better understand how they end up in our homes today, and how to get the details right so we can build better, longer lasting homes today.
+Simple ideas like trim and moldings all the way to windows and doors all have a history, with a lot of influence on how we build today.
+In this class Brent Hull will take a broad-strokes look at historical building techniques and traditions to better understand how they end up in our homes today, and how to get the details right so we can build better, longer lasting homes today.